AnyChart/docs.anychart.com/Axes_and_Grids/Additional_Axes.md

 ## Overview

-In AnyChart scales control axes ticks, values, grid, lines, axes labels position and tickmarks.
+In AnyChart scales control axes ticks, values, grid, line markers and tickmarks.
 You can add multiple X and Y axes to your charts with AnyChart.

 This article describes how to use the multi axis feature of AnyChart.
 With this feature an arbitrary number of axes can be added to the chart.
 AnyChart itself doesn't impose any restrictions on the number of additional axes but from a practical concern it is most likely very difficult to interpret a chart with more than 2-3 additional axes.

 Consider using multiple axes when you need:

 * Compare data point values in different units, for example: Celsius against Fahrenheit degrees, kilopascal (KPa) or hectopascal (HPa) against millimeters or inches of mercury (mmHg or inHg), different currencies (USD against EUR), etc.

 * Show data from the different ranges on the same plot, for example: absolute stock price changes and sales volume (price will be in dollars and volume in millions of dollars)

 * Show data measured in different units on the same plot, for example: gross domestic product (GDP) volume and GDP growth rate (GDP will be in billions and rate in percents)

 ## Declaration

-If you want to declare an additional axis all you need to do is to set index to it, and place as many {api:anychart.charts.Cartesian#yAxis}**.yAxis()**{api} or {api:anychart.charts.Cartesian#xAxis}**.xAxis()**{api} methods into it:
+If you want to declare an additional axis all you need to do is to set index to it, and set as many {api:anychart.charts.Cartesian#yAxis}**.yAxis()**{api} or {api:anychart.charts.Cartesian#xAxis}**.xAxis()**{api} methods as you want:

 ```
   // First additional axis